Brine shrimp: Conservation

-Overall brine shrimp are abundant, but some populations and localized species do face threats, especially from habitat loss to introduced species.
+Overall, brine shrimp are abundant, but some populations and localized species do face threats, especially from habitat loss to introduced species.
 For example, A. franciscana of the Americas has been widely introduced to places outside its native range and is often able to outcompete local species, such as A. salina in the Mediterranean region.

 Among the highly localized species are A. urmiana from Lake Urmia in Iran.
 Once abundant, the species has drastically declined due to drought, leading to fears that it was almost extinct.
-However, a second population of this species has recently been discovered in the Koyashskoye Salt Lake at the Crimean Peninsula.
+However, a second population of this species has recently been discovered in the Koyashskoye Salt Lake, Ukraine.

 A. monica, the species commonly known as Mono Lake brine shrimp, can be found in Mono Lake, Mono County, California.
 In 1987, Dennis D. Murphy from Stanford University petitioned the United States Fish and Wildlife Service to add A. monica to the endangered species list under the Endangered Species Act (1973).
 The diversion of water by the Los Angeles Department of Water and Power resulted in rising salinity and concentration of sodium hydroxide in Mono Lake.
 Despite the presence of trillions of brine shrimp in the lake, the petition contended that the increase in pH would endanger them.
 The threat to the lake's water levels was addressed by a revision to California State Water Resources Control Board's policy, and the US Fish and Wildlife Service found on 7 September 1995 that the Mono Lake brine shrimp did not warrant listing.

 Space experiment

 Scientists have taken the eggs of brine shrimp to outer space to test the impact of radiation on life.
 Brine shrimp cysts were flown on the U.S. Biosatellite 2, Apollo 16, and Apollo 17 missions, and on the Russian Bion-3 (Cosmos 782), Bion-5 (Cosmos 1129), Foton 10, and Foton 11 flights.
 Some of the Russian flights carried European Space Agency experiments.

 On Apollo 16 and Apollo 17, the cysts traveled to the Moon and back.
 Cosmic rays that passed through an egg would be detected on the photographic film in its container.
 Some eggs were kept on Earth as experimental controls as part of the tests.
 Also, as the take-off in a spacecraft involves a lot of shaking and acceleration, one control group of egg cysts was accelerated to seven times the force of gravity and vibrated mechanically from side to side for several minutes so that they could experience the same violence of a rocket take-off.
-There were 400 eggs in each experimental group.
+About 400 eggs were in each experimental group.
 All the egg cysts from the experiment were then placed in salt water to hatch under optimum conditions.
-The results showed Artemia salina eggs are highly sensitive to cosmic radiation; 90% of the embryo induced to develop from hit eggs died at different developmental stages.
+The results showed A. salina eggs are highly sensitive to cosmic radiation; 90% of the embryos induced to develop from hit eggs died at different developmental stages.